Mithgol/fido2rss/README.md

 * You may install JSHint globally (`npm install jshint -g`) or locally (`npm install jshint` in the directory of Fido2RSS).

 After that you may run `npm test` (in the directory of Fido2RSS).
-Only the JS code errors are caugth.
+Only the JS code errors are caught.

 ## License